-The Orange City Pound is a purpose built facility designed to care for the city’s stray cats and dogs until they are reunited with their owners or adopted out to rescue organisations.
+The Orange City Pound is a purpose-built facility designed to care for the city’s stray cats and dogs until they are reunited with their owners or adopted out to rescue organisations.

-The pound is designed with the welfare of the animal first and foremost and contains insulated kennels for 32 dogs and 18 cages for cats, as well as four under-cover kennels at the front of the facility for dogs to be dropped-off outside of hours.
+The pound is designed with the welfare of animals as the main priority.
+The pound contains insulated kennels for 32 dogs and 18 cages for cats, as well as four undercover kennels at the front of the facility for dogs to be dropped off outside of hours.

-Our pound is designed for cats and dogs only, all other pets without a home, should be taken to the Orange RSPCA in William Street.
+Our pound is designed for cats and dogs only.
+All other pets without a home, should be taken to the Orange RSPCA in William Street.

-The drop-off kennels are designed for dogs only because roaming dogs are a potential safety concern for the community and need to be housed somewhere safe to protect themselves and people.
+The drop-off kennels are only designed for dogs because roaming dogs are a potential safety concern for the community and need to be housed somewhere safe to protect themselves and people.
 Cats should not be left in the kennels.
-If you would like to drop-off a cat, please phone the pound.
+If you would like to drop off a cat, please phone the pound.

 Cats and dogs, unable to be reunited with their owners and are suitable for re-homing are offered to a range of animal rescue organisations.
 If you are interested in adopting a pet it’s best you contact a local rescue group.
 In the coming months the pound will begin adopting out pets direct from the facility.
 Those pets will be advertised on our website and our Reuniting Orange Pet’s Facebook page.